-Cancer of the endometrium is mainly adenocarcinoma arising from the lining of the uterus and is an oestrogen-dependent tumour.
+Cancer of the endometrium, or uterine cancer, is mainly adenocarcinoma arising from the lining of the uterus and is an oestrogen-dependent tumour.
 This is distinct from carcinoma of the cervix which is squamous cell carcinoma.
 Cancer of the body of the uterus could include myometrial sarcoma.

 The vast majority of cancers of the endometrium (80%) are adenocarcinomas.
 They may be undifferentiated.

 There are two main types of endometrial cancer, corresponding to oestrogen-dependent endometrioid (type 1) and oestrogen-independent non-endometrioid carcinomas (type 2) .

 90% of women with endometrial cancer are over 50 years of age.
 More than 90% of cases occur in women older than 50 years of age, with a median age of 63 years .
 Endometrial cancer is the fourth most common cancer in women in the UK .

 It is most common in Western societies but is becoming more common in Asia.
 In the UK there are about 8,600 new cases per year .

 Prolonged periods of unopposed oestrogen are the main risk factor.
 When oestrogen is not modified by the effects of progesterone, this is termed 'unopposed oestrogen'.

 This may occur as a result of medication or in anovulatory cycles where the corpus luteum does not mature and secrete progesterone.
 The histological diagnosis can be difficult in that gross endometrial hyperplasia can look like a well-differentiated carcinoma.